The Methodology

 Go deeper, if you want to.

-Each of the five ARC categories has an optional sub-slider drawer.
-Tap the ··· button on any category to expand it and score individual components — cinematography separately from editing, score separately from sound effects.
+Each of the five ARC categories includes an optional sub-slider drawer.
+Tap the ··· control on any category to expand the details and score individual components separately.

-When you score sub-sliders, Film-Index calculates a suggested score for the parent category based on your sub-scores.
-You're not locked to it — you can accept the suggestion or override it.
-The sub-scores are stored in the database either way and feed into deeper analytics.
+When you score sub-sliders, Film-Index calculates a suggested score for the parent category based on those underlying scores.
+You are never locked into that number — you can accept it or override it.
+The sub-scores are stored either way and can feed deeper analytics over time.

 Ready to review